 Written by Blanca Morales for Rubenstein Law

-Bright and early on a Saturday morning, a team of Rubenstein Law staff made their way to Liberty City to roll up their sleeves and get to work.
+Bright and early on a Saturday morning, a team of Rubenstein Law staff made their way to Liberty City, ready to "dig in."

 Rubenstein Law's Community Involvement Committee organizes service projects throughout the state.
 These opportunities allow our staff to be involved in various ways such as walks, clean ups, fundraising and school supply drives, to name a few.